prpole/columbia_orals/polefrone_preoral_a2.md

 security," contrasting them with an earlier description of other civilizations as murderous and bloodthirsty.
 Everything that Tom's recollection includes about the physical space points to the link between the agricultural system and the autonomous cultural unit it enables in the cliff city.
-What he needs in this space is protection and the ability to develop his own way of being in the world, and he discovers it in his interpretation of the physical space and its agricultural support system.
+What he needs out of this space is protection and the ability to develop his own way of being in the world, and he creates the conditions to satisfy this need in his interpretation of the physical space and its agricultural support system.

+But ultimately, for the purposes of the *novel* (if such can be separated from Tom's own needs as a character), the space provides an opportunity to meditate on the conditions under which alternative forms of domestic labor could exist.
+The agricultural system that supports the space of the cliff cities enables the development of this system by providing different labor conditions than those that pertained in the development of America.
+Agricultural production for the sake of stockpiling implies a seasonal division of different types of labor, with the society's resources put to the task of sowing and harvesting for part of the year and devoted to communal "housekeeping" and leisure for the rest of it.
+The non-agricultural part of the year appears to lead to novel social
+formations: Tom finds evidence of a communal kitchen, which is a recurring theme in the minds of Utopian domestic labor reformers like Charlotte Perkins Gilman, and the description of individual domiciles stacked like a "beehive" implies a greater degree of communalism and shared space than that which defines the American home.

+To summarize, while Tom's own ecotopian imagination merely emphasizes autonomy, separation, and protection in his interpretation of the cliff city's physical remains, Cather puts to use the social inventiveness the space enables in pursuing the larger theme of domestic labor in her novel.
+The essential aspect of the ecotopian imagination revealed in Cather's case is that imagining novel social forms necessitates imagining the material conditions in which they would arise: the hazily defined communalism relies on the specific agricultural system of the cliff city.

 [^housekeeping]: I will try not to spend too much time discussing this housekeeping *per se*, as I have already written on the topic at length in a